astefanutti/camel-kcp/README.md

 $ kubectl kcp ws
 ```

+### Manual

-Then, create a child workspace, with Camel K ready to use:
+You can create a workspace, with Camel K ready to use, by running:

 ```console
 $ kubectl kcp ws create demo --type camel-k --enter